samlown/rastertotpcl/README.md

 This will install the filter and PPD files in the standard CUPS filter and PPD directories and show them in the CUPS printer selection screens.

-To remove driver and ll its components, run
+To remove driver and all its components, run

 ```
 sudo make uninstall